rabuchaim/ezIPSet/README.md

 ```

 ## Installation of ipset extension for iptables

+IPSet is an extension for IPTables and allows you to manipulate tens of thousands of rules.
+To check if you have this extension installed on your Linux distribution, type `ipset --version`.
+If you get an error, you can easily install it with the command below.

+For available methods in `ipset`, please refer to the IPSet website [https://ipset.netfilter.org/](https://ipset.netfilter.org/) or IPSet man pages [https://ipset.netfilter.org/ipset.man.html](https://ipset.netfilter.org/ipset.man.html).

 > *Installing this extension has no impact on the operation of IPTables.*